DPDPA: India's new data protection law

 Obligations of the Data Fiduciary

-The key obligations of the Data Fiduciary are as follows:- Data Fiduciaries must comply with the provisions of this Act under all circumstances and be responsible for the data processing by themselves or by the Data Processor.
+The key obligations of the Data Fiduciary are as follows:- Data Fiduciaries must comply with the provisions of this Act and the applicable Rules under all circumstances and be responsible for the data processing by themselves or by the Data Processor.

-- Data Fiduciaries can use data processors to process personal data on its behalf only under a valid contract.
+- Data Fiduciaries can use Data Processors to process personal data on its behalf only under a valid contract that defines the scope, purpose, and safeguards for such processing.

 - Data should be erased when the Data Principal withdraws consent or when its purpose is no longer served.
-If a law requires retention, it can be kept.
+If a law requires retention, retention shall be permitted only where required for compliance with any law for the time being in force.

 - The purpose of retaining data is considered invalid if the Data Principal does not approach the data fiduciary or exercise any related rights for a set period.

-- Data Fiduciaries must publicly share contact details of their Data Protection Officer or a representative who can address queries about personal data processing.
+- Data Fiduciaries and Significant Data Fiduciaries must publicly share contact details of their Data Protection Officer or a representative who can address queries about personal data processing.

-- Data Fiduciaries must have a system to address grievances of Data Principals.
+- Data Fiduciaries must have a system to address grievances of Data Principals within the prescribed timelines.

 Obligations of the Significant Data Fiduciary